Ex-Detroit top cop loses bid to get on ballot for governor

 There appears to be no dispute that fraudulent signatures were turned in by paid circulators, though there’s no evidence that the candidates were aware of the scam.
 In a court filing, attorneys representing the Board of State Canvassers called it an “unprecedented situation.”

 The candidates were declared ineligible last week as the result of a tie vote by the board.
-State election staff said Johnson, Craig, Markey and two others didn’t meet the 15,000-signature threshold because of fraudulent signatures.
+State election staff said Johnson, Craig, Markey, Donna Brandenburg and Michael Brown didn’t meet the 15,000-signature threshold because of fraudulent signatures.

 In Craig’s case, election staff said he appeared to have only about 10,200 valid signatures after subtracting 9,879.